 First of all, it is your choice whether you decide to stop or not.
-This is because you must be confident enough to give life saving help or to be able to fully describe a distressing scene to emergency services on the phone.
-This could be a difficult and traumatic task for which you just aren’t prepared.
+This is because you must be confident enough to do what is required.
+For example, you may have to give life saving help or fully describe on the phone a distressing scene to emergency services.
+These can be difficult and traumatic tasks for which you can’t prepare.

-Sometimes witnesses of a crash scene may want to direct traffic to protect people in the accident.
-This is not advisable, as police who direct traffic are always wearing bright protective clothing, use a torch, or have a vehicle nearby with emergency lights flashing.
-Witnesses who attempt to direct traffic could unnecessarily endanger their own lives.
+Sometimes witnesses of a crash scene want to direct traffic to protect people in the accident.
+Leave this job to the police.
+Police directing traffic always wear bright protective clothing, use a torch, or have a nearby vehicle with emergency lights flashing.
+Witnesses who try to direct traffic could even endanger their own lives.

 How to help

-If you are the person who calls emergency services, they are trained to direct you about what to do with injured people.
+If you call emergency services, they will direct you about what to do with injured people.
 In most cases, you should not attempt to touch or move them unless they are in immediate danger.
 The best options are to:

 - Give them confident reassurance that help is coming